Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25134/README.md

 moreover he even clears doubts after his period is over in his cabin. we can clearly say if a student is studying or not cause the problem is not with the teacher, we can easily identify why the students are not getting good marks if we have lecturers like him.

-I am overwhelmed by gratitude for Srinivasan Sir's transformational direction as I reflect on my enlightening encounter.
-In order to teach the Dimension of Intelligence Practice, the ability to inspire intellectual passion and empower students to overcome the limitations that they have been given, he has dedicated himself to his private devotion.

-I would like to express my sincere gratitude to Srinivasan Sir, who was not only a mathematician but also a mentor who provided a path to a long education and intellectual development.

 2. Date: Almost everyday

 To: People Working in the Mess

-They regularly travel unnoticed in our everyday meals, their tireless actions blend in with our everyday meals.
+They regularly go unnoticed in our everyday meals, their actions blend in with our everyday meals.
 Human beings operating in chaos, those who repair, assist, purify, and preserve our dining spaces deserve much more awareness and gratitude than those who usually accept.
-This research explores the meaningful value of accepting and appreciating such a vital worker who contributes substantially to our everyday convenience and wellbeing.
+This gratitude journal explores the meaningful value of accepting and appreciating such vital workers who contributes substantially to our everyday convenience and wellbeing.

-Every day, they'll give a professional boost before dawn, carefully prepare a meal that feeds a hundred, if not thousands, of people.
-Their duty is to occupy themselves with a longer period of time than we awakened, involving complex preparations, careful selection of ingredients, and precise cooking techniques.
-The physical demands of their careers are immense: standing for intervals, handling heavy equipment, traveling in a hot kitchen, and maintaining a tight health check.
-They are, however, systematic in their work, with remarkable professionalism and devotion.
+Every day, they'll give a professional boost, carefully prepare a meal that feeds hundreds, if not thousands, of people.
+Their duty is to occupy themselves with a longer period of time than us, involving complex preparations, careful selection of ingredients, and precise cooking techniques. the physical demands of their careers are immense: standing for intervals, handling heavy equipment, traveling in a hot kitchen, and maintaining a tight health check.
+They are however systematic in their work, with remarkable devotion.

-Moreover, those human beings commonly work under difficult circumstances.
-Kitchen environments are intrinsically stressful, hot, fast, demanding precise rhythms and coordination.
+moreover, those human beings commonly work under difficult circumstances.
+Kitchen environments are very stressful, fast, demanding precise rhythms and coordination.
 They're managing the current army with extraordinary composure, and rarely do they receive immediate recognition for their actions.
-Their project requires perseverance, adaptability, and steadfast devotion to serve different individuals, qualities that deserve respect and appreciation.
+Their project requires perseverance and steadfast devotion to serve different individuals, qualities that deserve respect and apreciation

-A more profound understanding of mutuality is revealed when one considers their involvement.
-Neither institution functions in isolation; the individual role or concern, by means apparently every day, is essential for the achievement of the structure.
-The janitor is, however, a peripheral figure in our usual events, ensuring that our basic requirements are met with care and professionalism.

-As we move forward, cultivating a heritage of genuine appreciation becomes a key task.
+more profound understanding of mutuality is revealed when one considers their involvement. neither institution functions in isolation; the individual role or concern, by means apparently every day, is essential for the achievement of the structure.as we move forward, cultivating a heritage of genuine appreciation becomes a key task.
 This method is extremely difficult to systematize undervalue assistance workers, acknowledge their expertise, and understand the significant self-respect derived from their function.
 It requires a corporate rethinking of its perspective, recognizing that human beings are behind the support.

-Lastly, thanks to the mess workers should not be a polite gesture but a fundamental understanding of human values and contributions.
+lastly, thanks to the mess workers should not be a polite gesture but a fundamental understanding of human values and contributions.
 Their everyday initiatives not only preserve our material nourishment but also contribute to our corporate social fabric.
-We are esteeming their commitment, confirming their experiences, and creating more compassionate, interlinked communities by extending TRUE appreciation.
+We are esteeming their commitment, confirming their experiences, and creating more compassionate, interlinked communities by extending true appreciation.

 3. Date: 09/11/25